Eli4m/AI_OpSec/Jailbreaks/Readme.md

 ## 🧪 ChatGPT Output

 #### 🔧 System Instruction Bypass
-Displaying the system prompt
+Displaying the system prompt.
-For ethical reasons although this can be found in other repoisitories I will blue after line 2.
+**For ethical reasons although this can be found in other repoisitories I will blue after line 2.**

 !['alt text'](image-4.png)

 #### 💻 Functional Malicious Code Generation (e.g., Ransomware)

-ChatGPT outputs the code in the language requested, in this instance it is python
+ChatGPT outputs the code in the language requested, in this instance it is python.

-For clarity including date and time

 ![alt text](image-1.png)